Czekaj, Opole Voivodeship

-Czekaj (Schekai), additional name: Folwark Chudoba, is a village in the administrative district of Gmina Krapkowice, within Krapkowice County, Opole Voivodeship, south-western Poland.
+Czekaj (Schekai), additional name: Folwark Chudoba, is a village in the administrative district of Gmina Krapkowice, within Krapkowice County, Opole Voivodeship, southern Poland.
 It is situated in the historical region of Prudnik Land.

 Etymology

-In the German times, the village's name was Schekai.
-It was derived from a Polish word czekaj (wait).
-In 1936, Nazi administration of the German Reich changed the village's name to Klein Warten.
-Following the Second World War, the Polish name Czekaj was introduced by the Commission for the Determination of Place Names on 1 October 1948.
+The name was historically known in Polish as Czekaj and Kudowa.
+The name Czekaj was derived from the Polish word czekaj (wait).
+Under German rule, the village's name was Germanized to Schekai.
+In 1936, the Nazi administration of Germany changed the village's name to Klein Warten to erase traces of Polish origin.
+Following the Second World War, the Polish name Czekaj was restored as official by the Commission for the Determination of Place Names on 1 October 1948.